Daniel-KM/Omeka-S-module-Guest/README.md

 Then install it like any other Omeka module and follow the config instructions.

+### Issue on upgrade

+If you have a guest link in the main menu of the main site and the option to redirect the main login page is set, the site won't work and you won't be able to login during an upgrade of the module, even with the default login page /login.
+In that case, revert back to the current version of the module, login in the web interface, then upgrade the module on the system.

 ### Upgrade from module Guest User

 The automatic upgrade from module [GuestUser], for data, settings and theme